Home insurance

 Landlords

 Landlords are responsible for insuring the building they own and rent out.
-If you let a furnished property, you can also protect your belongings against damage or theft through a landlord policy.
+If you let a furnished property, you can also protect your belongings against damage or theft with landlord insurance.

 Students